Writing about music is like dancing about architecture.

 That experiment illuminated a few things:

 So, we continued to test the vocabulary.
-The list diverged and converged until we landed on a set of eight key words, knowing that each is but a doorway into a world of meaning with many interpretations.
+The list diverged and converged until we landed on a set of seven key words, knowing that each is but a doorway into a world of meaning with many interpretations.

 (You can download the cards here.)